 Which parent info is provided on the FAFSA?

-Regardless of the legal custody arrangement, the divorced parent with whom the student lived with more in the past 12 months is who provides financial information on the FAFSA.
+Currently, regardless of the legal custody arrangement, the divorced parent with whom the student lived with more in the past 12 months is who provides financial information on the FAFSA.

 Importantly, both biological parents do not each need to provide their financial info on the FAFSA.